box/developer.box.com/content/guides/collaborations/connect-slack-to-group-collabs/1-configure-slack.md

 }
 ```

-In order to set up the URL for the event listener, that URL that is set needs
+To set up the URL for the event listener, that URL that is set needs
-to respond with a verification payload back to Slack, with a payload containing
+to respond with a verification payload containing the challenge value back to
-the challenge value, similar to the following:
+Slack during this step.
+The payload will look similar to the following.

 ```javascript
 HTTP 200 OK Content-type: application/json {"challenge":"3eZbrw1aBm2rZgRNFdxV2595E9CY3gmdALWMmHkvFXO7tYXAYM8P"}